OutSystems/docs-product/src/develop/testing/testing-bdd-framework.md

 Component testing in OutSystems includes the following standard test types:

-* Unit Tests, which developers maintain, focus on individual units of code or components that are owned by a single team
+* Unit Tests, which developers maintain, focus on individual units of code or components that a single team owns
 * Integration Tests, which test whether two or more components work together; these touch a broader application scope than unit testing and the tested code usually belongs to two or more teams
 * API Tests, which verify the contract between consumer and provider and the behavior of your application's existing API endpoints